wxWidgets/wxPyWeb/pages/index.md

 slug: index
 tags:
 link:
-description: all about wxPython, the cross-platform GUI toolkit for the Python language
+description: All about wxPython, the cross-platform GUI toolkit for the Python language